What Is a Construction Change Order?

 Anticipate Construction Change Orders

 As you know by now, change orders will happen at some point on your projects, and the worst thing you could do is be ill-prepared.
 Instead of taking a defensive approach, or worse, ignoring them completely, get out in front of potential changes before they become an issue and always anticipate the potential for a change.
-With a streamlined process adapted for your company, you’ll reduce the frustration of the dreaded change order and be able to work more efficiently in the event of the unexpected, keeping your project moving forward as a result.
+With a streamlined change order process adapted for your company, you’ll reduce the frustration of the dreaded change order and be able to work more efficiently in the event of the unexpected, keeping your project moving forward as a result.